WAKU-TAKE-A/ExampleOfRDotNet/README.md

 # Example of "R.Net" (for 64bit)

 Example of "R.Net" in Ironpython script.
 The library of C# is used.
+Requires VisualStudio 2017 or higher.

 ## File